CHaucke89/MoneyPilot/README.md

-### THIS IS AN "UNSAFE" FORK OF SUNNYPILOT/OPENPILOT THAT COULD GET YOUR DEVICE BANNED FROM COMMA'S SERVERS
+### THIS IS A POTENTIALLY "UNSAFE" FORK OF SUNNYPILOT/OPENPILOT
 #### Cloudypilot is strictly a personal project and is not associated with sunnypilot or endorsed by its developers in any way
-Cloudypilot is a fork of [sunnypilot](https://github.com/sunnypilot/sunnypilot) specifically made for my Kia EV6 that very much falls under the [Bad/Unsafe Forks category](https://github.com/commaai/openpilot/wiki/Forks#badunsafe-forks).
+Cloudypilot is a fork of [sunnypilot](https://github.com/sunnypilot/sunnypilot) specifically made for my Kia EV6.
+It contains modifications to the safety code (primarily steering torque limits) that could be considered unsafe by comma and result in a device ban, though Driver Monitoring and longitudinal engagement safety code have not been nerfed/altered.
-If comma connect is valuable to you, do not run this fork and allow it to upload to comma's servers.
-If you do install this fork and then switch back to a safe fork, be sure to delete all driving data/logs before connecting to comma connect.
+If comma connect is valuable to you, tread carefully if you decide to install this.
 If you do not use comma connect or use an alternative like stable.konik.ai, then you have nothing to worry about...except your life while letting this fork operate a motor vehicle with you in it.

 Just kidding, it's not that bad.